 Although you could use a dedicated camera, you can also get by with a smart phone.
 Clip the phone (or other device) so it is above the game board.
 You will likely have a feedback loop if the sound is turned on at both your webcam and your game device.
 I’d recommend muting your webcam so that when you talk, the board game device will show big on your screens if your students are set to highlight whoever is talking.

 At our co-op, I taught history courses using various activities including printable board games I bought for the subject.
-With 11 students, I wasn’t sure how I was going to have everyone see the board game as I didn’t want to set up a camera to video the board game.
+With 11 students, I wasn’t sure how I was going to have everyone see the board game as I didn’t want to set up a camera to video the gameboard.
 I have photoshop so I came up with the idea to use layers in photoshop so I could move the characters for the kids.
 My background layer was the gameboard then I made colored tokens as separate layers that would be the game pieces for each student.
 I set up a partial screenshare so that the gameboards were shared to everyone’s screen.

 One time the game had cards that told them what was happening to them and where their piece should move.
 It was just too complicated to get original game cards to each student, so I selected and read the cards for each of them.
 I was really afraid that a group of 11 and 12-year-olds would get bored with me moving their pieces and selecting/reading their cards.
 Fortunately, they loved the game so much that we actually went over our allotted time.
 Another week their characters were moved based on the roll of a single dice (die.)
 Some kids had game die that they rolled.
 If they didn’t have them, then I had one I rolled for them.
 Again, I was the one moving their pieces (though if there were decisions to be made, the kids made them and I moved their pieces based on their decisions.)
 That game also was quite popular.